 2. Set sales enablement goals.

 If your sales enablement team has leadership and buy-in, set measurable and attainable goals for them to work towards.
-You’re measuring successes, failures
+You’re measuring successes, failures and efficiencies in other aspects of your business, so why not sales?

 Set goals for key performance indicators (KPIs) like: